playcanvas/awesome-playcanvas/README.md

 - [PlayBuild](https://github.com/wearekuva/playbuild) - An integrated bundler and package manager with support for TypeScript & JSX.
 - [Solar Tools](https://solargames.io/tools/) - A commercial toolkit for PlayCanvas that includes a GPU instancer, terrain and effects scripts, multiplayer etc.
 - [Sublime Completions](https://github.com/playcanvas/sublime-completions) - Sublime Text Autocompletion for the PlayCanvas API.
+- [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=playcanvas.playcanvas) - VS Code Extension that can be used instead of the built-in Code Editor.

 ## Technical Demos